Xunnamius/webpack-node-module-types/README.md

 In addition to `"upward"` and `"local"`, `rootMode` also accepts an explicit `node_modules` path (beginning with `./` or `../`) relative to the current working directory.
-When used in this way, packages found under the relative `node_modules` directory take precedence over those found in any local `node_modules` directory, if it exists.
+When used in this way, packages found under the relative `node_modules` directory, if it exists, take precedence over those found in any local `node_modules` directory.
+If no local `node_modules` directory is found, an error is thrown.

 Example: